Finnish name: Surnames

-In the East Finnish tradition, women carried the family name of their fathers in feminine form indicated by the -tar/-tär suffix (e.g.Karhunen ~ Karhutar < Karhunen tytär ("Karhunen's daughter")).
+In the East Finnish tradition, women carried the family name of their fathers in feminine form indicated by the -tar/-tär suffix (e.g.Karhunen ~ Karhutar < Karhusen tytär ("Karhunen's daughter")).
 By the 19th century, this practice fell into disuse due to the influence of Western European surname tradition.
 Also, women did not change their surnames with marriage.

 In 1921, surnames became compulsory for all Finns.
 At this point, if there was no surname, the homestead names were usually adopted as surnames.
 Because the inhabitants often included farmhands and other non-family member, holders of the same surname are not necessarily genetically related.
 A typical feature of such names is the addition of prefixes Ala- or Ali- ('Lower') and Ylä- or Yli- ('Upper'), giving the location of the holding along a waterway in relation to the main holding (e.g. Yli-Ojanperä, Ala-Verronen).
 In Pohjanmaa, there are similar prefixes Rinta- and Latva- ('downstream' and 'upstream' respectively).

 Common suffixes are -nen (in oblique form -se-; e.g., Miettinen : Miettisen "Miettinen's").
 Initially it was a diminutive suffix usually meaning "small", "junior", and -la/-lä, a locative suffix usually meaning "(place) of".
 The -nen suffix was freely interchanged with -son or -poika as late as the 16th century, but its meaning was ambiguous as it could refer not only to a "son", but any member of a patriarch's family, a farm or even a place.
 For example, the surname Tuomonen could mean "Son of Tuomo" or "Farm of Tuomo" or something else belonging to Tuomo.
 Over time the suffix '-nen' lost its original meaning and became a generic surname-deriving suffix for surnames of so-called Virtanen type, see examples below.

 A third tradition of surnames was introduced into Finland by the Swedish-speaking upper and middle classes which used typical German and Swedish surnames.
 By custom, all Finnish-speaking people who were able to get a position of some status in urban or learned society, discarded their Finnish name, adopting a Swedish, German or (in case of clergy) a Latin surname.
 In the case of enlisted soldiers, the new name was given regardless of the wishes of the individual.
 The oldest noble surnames of Swedish origin were not original, but were derived from the charges in the coat of arms, sigil and flag of the family, for example with Svärd (Swedish: "sword"), Kurki/Kurck (Finnish: "crane") and Kirves (Finnish: "axe").
-Families of German origin would use the von suffix (e.g., von Wright).
+Families of German origin would use the von prefix (e.g. von Wright).